Cost to Pebble Dash a House

 The process involves layering lime until it reaches the desired effect.
 This is also a useful type of covering for walls that have been poorly maintained or for covering up old brickwork.

-Tyrolean or stucco is another traditional type of finish that is mostly seen on properties in England and Wales.
-It involves using a tyrolean gun to build up layers until the desired finish is achieved.
+Tyrolean is a textured finish that is mostly seen on properties in England and Wales.
+It involves using a tyrolean gun to build up textured layers until the desired finish is achieved.
 This method is great for covering up walls that have old or poorly conditioned brickwork.

 Pebble Dash Vs Render

-A pebble dash involves scattering pebbles at a wall of base render to form a unique textured look, whereas rendering a house in essence involves creating a smooth or textured appearance with layers of the mixture.
+A pebble dash involves throwing small pebbles at a wall of base render to form a unique textured finish, whereas rendering a house in essence involves creating a smooth or textured appearance with layers of the mixture.
 Both pebble dash and render create a unique look for the home, and they are both great for covering up old or worn brickwork.

 Both pebble dash and rendering can come in a huge range of colours.
 Pebble dash colours are based on the colours of the pebbles, whereas a render can usually be mixed to any colour that you would like.